Vitamin D –The Sunshine Vitamin

 There is also a link between low vitamin D levels and chronic pain and Vitamin D has been shown to ease symptoms of back pain in 95% of one group studied.
 Another study found vitamin D gave a 33% reduction in type 2 diabetes and another found it reduced fractures by one third.
 Sunlight strengthens muscles (in one study reducing falls in the elderly by 19%) and increases heart output by 40% It also lowers cholesterol, lowers sugar, lowers blood pressure, strengthens muscles, protects against multiple sclerosis, improves absorption of calcium and magnesium, boosts immunity, protects from infections, and doubles the lifespan of laboratory mice.

-Vitamin D reduces the likelihood of falls (probably by strengthening muscles).
 It has been estimated that the NHS could save £2 billion by reducing falls.
 Vitamin D reduces the incidence and severity of ulcerative colitis.
-Lower Vitamin D levels are linked with lower mood.
+Lower Vitamin D levels are linked with lower mood and supplementing it improved depression.

 A 2023 study followed 12,000 healthy 71 years olds.
 Those who took Vitamin D supplements had 40% less cases of dementia over 10 years and were 49% less likely to develop it.
 Women benefitted more than men. https://doi.org/10.1002/dad2.12404.